idpattison/hyperledger-ibmcs/README.md

 Examine the running pods (either with the Kubernetes Dashboard or `kubectl get pods`) to see that the REST server has started.
 View the logs from the Dashboard (or use `kubectl logs <container-name>`) to ensure that it is serving on port 3000 - this will be exposed externally as port 31090.

 Now access the Composer REST server explorer; browse to http://your-ip-address:31090/explorer

+**Congratulations!** You've successfully deployed a Hyperledger Fabric Blockchain and a business network to IBM Container Services, and exposed it as an API.

 ## Cleaning up